codingchili/mutable-bunnies-auctions/README.md

 # Mutable Bunnies - Android Auction Client

-The application is a companion application for the Mutable Bunnies online game, which is still in development (https://github.com/codingchili/chili-game-ext).
+The application is a companion application for the [Mutable Bunnies](https://github.com/codingchili/mutable-bunnies-server) online game, which is still in development.
 This application provides an on-the-go access to the in-game auction house, for buying and selling items.
 Due to the distributed design of the game, a central repository for items are required in order to execute orders across realm servers.
 This central entity is the Banking service,